 - 1. In the Timeline view, select the cell on which you want to select drawing objects. - 2.
 In the Tools toolbar, select the Select 🔭 tool or press Alt + S. - 3.
-In the Camera or Drawing view, select the drawing objects. - 4.
+In the Camera or Drawing view, select the drawing objects. - You can select all the drawing objects in a drawing by using Edit > Select All or by pressing Ctrl + A (Windows/Linux) or H + A (Mac OS X). - 4.
 To deform or reposition a selection: - To reposition, click the selected drawing object and drag the selection to a new area.